 I use guidebooks to plan my journey, because most of the information is available in a single place and because sometimes, I prefer an actual book-book to an electronic device.

 But I then go to the web to double-check practical things - has a visa requirement changed, is a border crossing open, if a restaurant has new opening times...

 Last year I wanted to visit Vietnam and was confronted with close to a dozen guidebooks.
 How do you tell the difference, and which one do you choose?
-Aren't they all pretty much the same?
+Which are the best travel guidebooks, and aren't they all pretty much the same?

 When I looked more closely I discovered each has its own style, audience and voice, and different series cover different destinations.
 Some specialize in countries, others in regions, and yet others in cities.
 Some are more cultural and sophisticated, others friendlier and more casual, some for young people and others for the less young, some for independent travel and others for group holidayers and some are more woman-friendly.

 It's a jungle out there, so I've put some order into it all and developed these travel guidebook reviews as a bit of a road map.

 What do I personally look for in a guidebook?
 Scroll to the bottom of this page to find out.
 But first, the guidebooks.